Next: , Previous: Cross-reference, Up: Commands

-The SLIME inspector is a very fancy Emacs-based alternative to the standard INSPECT function.
-The inspector presents objects in Emacs buffers using a combination of plain text, hyperlinks to related objects, and “actions” that can be selected to invoke Lisp code on the inspected object.
-For example, to present a generic function the inspector shows the documentation in plain text and presents each method with both a hyperlink to inspect the method object and a “remove method” action that you can invoke interactively.
+The SLIME inspector is a Emacs-based alternative to the standard INSPECT function.
+The inspector presents objects in Emacs buffers using a combination of plain text, hyperlinks to related objects.

 The inspector can easily be specialized for the objects in your own programs.
-For details see the the inspect-for-emacs generic function in swank-backend.lisp.
+For details see the inspect-for-emacs generic function in swank/backend.lisp.

 C-c I